awsdocs/amazon-athena-user-guide/doc_source/ctas-examples.md

 FROM table1;
 ```

-**Example Example 7: CTAS Queries with Partitions**  <a name="ctas-example-partitioned"></a>
+**Example Example: Creating Partitioned Tables**
 The following examples show `CREATE TABLE AS SELECT` queries for partitioned tables in different storage formats, using `partitioned_by`, and other properties in the `WITH` clause\.
 For syntax, see [CTAS Table Properties](create-table-as.md#ctas-table-properties)\.
 For more information about choosing the columns for partitioning, see [Bucketing vs Partitioning](bucketing-vs-partitioning.md)\.
 List partition columns at the end of the list of columns in the `SELECT` statement\.
-You can partition by more than one column and have up to 100 partitions\.
+You can partition by more than one column, and have up to 100 unique partition and bucket combinations\.
+For example, you can have 100 partitions if no buckets are specified\.

 ```
 CREATE TABLE ctas_csv_partitioned